Santo August: 2016–present: Arrest and new music

 In February 2016, August was arrested and charged with both robbery and battery.
 In April, he accepted a plea deal of two years in jail, and began serving his time in July.
 However, he would be eligible for release by Spring 2017 for good behavior, which he has since maintained.
 A relative of August says that he should be released in May 2017.
 August himself held an Instagram Live, speaking with fans about his situation, and posted a photo of himself, with the caption "#comingsoon".

 While in jail, a few of his songs were released.
 "I’m The Plug" and "I Choose Her" were released in March 2016.
 August has a project that is set to be released after he is out of jail.

 Personal life

-In 2014, August welcomed a baby named Royal August, with his then girlfriend, Desiree Twyman He has "Royal" tattooed across his chest.
-On March 30, 2018, they welcomed another baby boy named Bronx August.
+In 2014, August welcomed a baby named Royal August, with his then-girlfriend, Desiree Twyman.
+Also in 2018, he and his then girlfriend, welcomed another baby boy by the name of Bronx.

-In January 2021, August in a phone interview from jail promoted a new YouTube page, called Santo August Music where he will release music and updates.